The-Body-Coach/bodycoach-ios-test-task/README.md

 - Don't worry about the design too much, but try to make it as close to the screenshot as possible
 - If there is anything you don't like in the original, please feel free to change it
 - To load test data, open the Health App on the simulator (you might need to go through a quick set up), find steps (Browse tab, and there is a search), click Add Data from the top.
-- Please don't spend more than 2 hours on this take, the aim here is to see, how well we can work together and discuss ideas / issues
+- Please don't spend more than 2 hours on this task, the aim here is to see how well we can work together and discuss ideas / feedback
 </td></tr></table>

 Good luck, we are looking forward to discuss it with you on the next round!